Equality and Diversity

 1. Faith and Diversity – To implement a curriculum that promotes an understanding of the diversity within our local community and celebrates the diversity around us.
 Where possible this includes visits from local faith representatives, visits to places of worship and a range of experiences linked to key festival celebrations and different cultures.
 To embed these into our curriculum assemblies and termly planning alongside community visits.

 2. To support the attendance of children with medical needs and provide high quality home learning opportunities for pupils well enough to access them at home – to review our home learning support / remote learning offer for pupils with complex medical needs who may not be attending school for medical reasons.

-5. To ensure a cohesive cross site community – to ensure the vision and values of the school, and the curriculum focus of celebrating difference remain consistent as the Brooklands Alexander Road site reaches capacity.
+5. To ensure a cohesive cross site community – to ensure the vision and values of the school, and the curriculum focus of celebrating difference remain consistent across both Brooklands Alexander Road and Brooklands Wray Park sites.